Josh Giddey: 2024–25 season

+2025–26 season

-On 9 September 2025, Giddey signed a 4-year, $100 million contract to return to the Chicago Bulls.
+On 9 September 2025, Giddey re-signed with the Bulls on a four-year, $100 million contract.
 On 31 October, Giddey scored a career-high 32 points along with 10 rebounds and nine assists in a 135–125 win over the New York Knicks, leading the Bulls to their first 5–0 start since the 1996–97 season.
 On 4 November, Giddey put up a triple-double with 29 points, 15 rebounds, and 12 assists in a 113–111 win over the Philadelphia 76ers.
 It was his second consecutive game with a triple-double, allowing Giddey to become the first player since Michael Jordan in 1989 to record a triple-double in consecutive games in Bulls franchise history.
+On 17 December, Giddey put up a triple-double with 23 points, 11 rebounds, 11 assists, and a career-high-tying five three-pointers made in a 127–111 win over the Cleveland Cavaliers.
+He joined Michael Jordan as the only players to put up at least 10 triple-doubles in Bulls franchise history and also became the first player to put up a triple-double with at least five three-pointers made in Bulls franchise history.

+Giddey made 54 total appearances (including 51 starts) for the Bulls during the 2025–26 NBA season, recording averages of 17.0 points, 8.3 rebounds, and 9.1 assists (all of which were career-highs).
+On May 13, 2026, it was announced that Giddey had undergone arthroscopic surgery to repair a right ankle injury.

 National team career

 Junior national team

 Giddey represented Australia at the 2019 FIBA Under-17 Oceania Championship in New Caledonia.
 He averaged 16.4 points, 7.4 rebounds and five assists per game and was named to the All-Star Five after leading his team to a gold medal.
 In the final against New Zealand, he collected 25 points, eight rebounds, six assists and five steals in an 85–56 win.